Noah Bean: Personal life

 Bean was born in Boston, Massachusetts.
 As a child, Bean attended Pine Point School and The Williams School in Connecticut.
 An only child, he describes himself as being so quiet and shy that his school would phone his parents asking whether anything was wrong at home: "I was deathly shy and basically scared of people in general."
 In high school, his mother encouraged him to become involved in drama, which he says helped him open up, "I found when I had a script in my hand I could speak."
 He later attended Boston University's College of Fine Arts before he was offered his first theatre role by director Michael Ritchie.

 The son of Ruth Crocker, an author, and Richard Robert Bean, a housebuilder, Bean hails from Mystic, Connecticut, although he has lived and worked in Los Angeles and is currently living in New York City.
 He is friends with actor Seth Gabel and director Jack Bender and also says he has come to be good friends with Damages co-actor and on-screen fiancée Rose Byrne.

 Bean began a relationship with his Nikita co-star Lyndsy Fonseca in 2013.
 In February 2016, Fonseca announced their engagement, and they were married on October 2, 2016.
-They have a two daughters: Greta Lilia Bean (born February 2, 2018) and Evelyn Estella Bean (born June 20, 2022).
+They have two daughters: Greta born in 2018 and Evelyn born in 2022.